Our dedication to inclusivity

 The goal is to move away from the outdated model of segregated institutions or feeling isolated at home where families aren’t provided with the necessary support.
 Instead we strive to creating vibrant, integrated communities where neurodivergent individuals are not only included but valued as active participants in society.
 Through intentional design and community-building practices, we at The Cohousing Company strive for all residents to have the opportunity to lead fulfilling lives.
 This approach emphasizes flexibility, choice, and support, allowing neurodivergent individuals to live in homes that cater to their unique needs while simultaneously organically promoting relationships with everyone in their community, regardless of their neurological makeup, in everyday life.
 It’s a vision of true inclusivity—one that recognizes and celebrates the strengths and contributions of every individual, creating a future where all people can live together, grow together, and support each other.

-PREVIOUS TALKS, INTERVIEWS, AND PRESENTATIONS
+PREVIOUS TALKS, INTERVIEWS, AND PRESENTATIONS on this topic:

 In this insightful episode of Andisheh Parenting, Charles Durrett discusses the transformative power of cohousing.
 From fostering connection and collaboration to addressing social and cultural challenges.
 Whether you're curious about sustainable living or looking to build a stronger community, this episode is packed with valuable insights and practical advice.